 – The ‘Hit’ sound effect for the pipe weapon

 – The crowd noise for the end of Level 2 Boss fight in the boxing ring.

-The same is true for some graphics as the disks contain the background for the missing elevator level and Andore cage fight plus the sprite sheets for the two missing knife enemies Holly Wood and El Gado (What the fuck????).
-Icons for missing items such as the sword and all the breakable objects including the oil drum, the telephone box, the crate, the barrel and the bin are also on the disk.
+The same is true for some graphics as the disks contain the background for the missing elevator level and Andore cage fight, plus the sprite sheets for the two missing knife enemies Holly Wood and El Gado (What????).
+Icons for missing items such as the sword and all the breakable objects including the oil drum, the telephone box, the crate, the barrel and the bin are also on the disks.

-This suggests that much more was actually planned for the game but time ran out as it’s crazy beans to have so much missing in the actual game yet have all this stuff on the disks that isn’t even being used taking up space .
+This suggests that perhaps much more was actually planned for the game but time ran out.
+It’s crazy beans to have so much missing in the actual game yet have all this stuff on the disks that isn’t even being used taking up space.

-Ok let’s get this out the way, this article isn’t just some excuse to slag off Richard Aplin nor is it an attack on his programming skills.
-I have a huge amount of respect for the man and he is a very talented programmer but nevertheless the conversion does fall short on a number of features and that is what is being discussed here, not anyone’s reputation.
+Ok, let’s get this out the way- this article isn’t just some excuse to slag off Richard Aplin nor is it an attack on his programming skills.
+I have a huge amount of respect for the man and he is a very talented programmer whose other games I have enjoyed immensely.
+Nevertheless, the conversion does fall short on a number of features and that is what is being discussed here, not anyone’s reputation.
 The game is very cleverly coded and it’s a smooth ride but I just think there were some odd choices made with the gameplay.
 To me it feels like everything else got priority over the actual player characters as the game has all the levels, almost of the weapons and just about all of the bad guys yet SO many of the player moves were missed out.

 Coming down to potential reasons for this it could be that –

 1. U.S. Gold gave a measly 4-6 months for the game to be fully completed in (F**K SAKE!!!) and there just simply wasn’t enough time for a one man team to get anything bar the most basic game skeleton done.